 How to Travel in Iceland: The Top 5 Do's and Don'ts

-- Top Do's When Visiting Iceland
+- Top 5 Do's When Visiting Iceland

-- DO Leave a Travelplan
+- 4. Do Submit a Travelplan

-- DO Choose Cheaper Groceries
+- 3. Do Choose Cheaper Groceries

-- DO Shower Before Entering The Pool
+- 2. Do Shower Before Entering The Pool

-- DO Take A Unique Tour
+- 1. Do Take A Unique Tour

-- Top DON'TS When Visiting Iceland
+- Top 5 Do Not's When Visiting Iceland

-- DON'T Ignore Local Warnings
+- 5. Don't Ignore Local Warnings

-- DON'T Be Afraid to Try Icelandic
+- 4. Don't Be Afraid to Try Icelandic

-- DON'T Just Stay in Reykjavik
+- 3. Don't Just Stay in Reykjavik

-- DON'T Skip Icelandic Food
+- 2. Don't Skip Icelandic Food

-- DON'T Book at the Last Minute!
+- 1. Don't Book Your Iceland Trip at the Last Minute!

-- Other Things to Know Before Going to Iceland
+- Other Things To Know Before Going to Iceland

 - Consider the Time of Year for Your Visit to Iceland